Save on token costs using OpenClaw

 Why does OpenClaw use so many tokens and how to reduce token useage.

-When you understand what OpenClaw is a state engine for AI and then when you understand how it works, it becomes fairly obvious why it is such a beast when it comes to token consumption.
-The reason lies in how OpenClaw constructs every single request it sends to the model.
-Forming an basic understanding of the context, heartbeat and cron processes will help you navigate the costs.
-Ultimately being aware of how it works, let you run OpenClaw to minimise costly habits or actions.
+When you understand that OpenClaw is a state engine for AI and further then when you understand how it works, it then becomes clear why it is such a beast for token consumption.
+The reason lies in how OpenClaw constructs every single request sent to the model, packed with much more context than your desktop AI experience.
+Forming an basic understanding of the context, heartbeat and cron processes will help you navigate the costs associated with Claw.
+Ultimately being aware of how it works, let you run OpenClaw in ways to minimise costly habits or actions.

 How Token Consumption Actually Works